“A genome is an organism’s entire single set of DNA which have all the information need for an organism to grow”.

 Each gene from the entire genome contains information for encoding different proteins.
 Further, some non-coding sequences also possess information for gene regulation.

 The eukaryotic organism is made up of billions of cells, a group of cells makes tissue, tissues combinedly form organs for performing different functions, organs build the body.

-All the information of how cells divide, how it forms, how it died and how it functions, are encoded in the DNA.
+All the information on how cells divide, how it forms, how it died and how it functions, are encoded in the DNA.

 Different genes encode different proteins for performing different functions.
 For example, some genes regulate cell division while some genes control apoptosis- cell death.

-Genes are functional of a piece of DNA because not all the DNA are capable of encoding proteins.
+Genes are functional of a piece of DNA because not all the DNA is capable of encoding proteins.

 Read more on genes and DNA:

 Table: Some organisms their genome size and the number of chromosomes.

 |Name of the species||Genome size in (Mb)||Number of chromosomes(n)|